Terraform Provisioning Overview

 Running Terraform locally

-For steps on how to run Terraform configuration files on Harness Delegates installed in your environment, go to:
+Go to the following pages to learn how to run Terraform configuration files on Harness Delegates installed in your environment:

 When rollback happens, Harness rolls back the provisioned infrastructure to the previous successful version of the Terraform state.

-Harness won't increment the serial in the state, but perform a hard rollback to the exact version of the state provided.
+Harness will not increment the serial in the state, but perform a hard rollback to the exact version of the state provided.

-Harness determines what to rollback using the Provision Identifier entered in the Terraform Rollback step.
+Harness determines what to rollback using the Provisioner Identifier entered in the Terraform Rollback step.

-If you've made these settings using Harness expressions, Harness uses the values it obtains at runtime when it evaluates the expression.
+If you have made these settings using Harness expressions, Harness uses the values it obtains at runtime when it evaluates the expression.

-However, let's look at the situation where module3 succeeds and now you have module1, module2, and module3 deployed.
+However, let us look at the situation where module3 succeeds and now you have module1, module2, and module3 deployed.
 If the next deployment fails, the rollback will only roll back to the Terraform state with module3 deployed.
-Module1 and module2 weren't in the previous Terraform state, so the rollback excludes them.
+Module1 and module2 were not in the previous Terraform state, so the rollback excludes them.

 Terraform must be installed on the delegate to use local Terraform configuration files in Harness Terraform steps.